-Any time you give out your sensitive personal and financial information on the Internet there are risks.
+Answer: Any time you give out your sensitive personal and financial information on the internet there are risks.
 If you apply for payday loans online, you could be increasing that risk several times over.

 That’s because many websites that advertise payday loans are not lenders.
 They are businesses known as “lead generators,” which make money primarily by finding customers for lenders.

 Lead generators will collect your information – including your Social Security and checking account numbers – and then send your request for a payday loan to a network of lenders.
 Your application will then be sold to the lender that offers to make you a loan.
 However, that may not stop other lenders or other service providers from calling or emailing you.